 Two Dedicated Mothers and their Pediatrician

-The Southwest Autism Research and Resource Center (SARRC) was founded by two dedicated mothers of children with autism, Denise Resnik and Cindy Schneider, along with their developmental pediatrician, Raun Melmed.
+The Southwest Autism Research & Resource Center (SARRC) was founded by two dedicated mothers of children with autism, Denise Resnik and Cindy Schneider, along with their developmental pediatrician, Raun Melmed.
 The three met regularly at a Paradise Valley coffee shop, sharing their frustrations, setbacks, and triumphs as they dealt with this difficult and perplexing disorder amid conflicting messages from healthcare providers and a lack of meaningful support.
 Thus, SARRC was born in 1997 out of the need for an organization that could provide better answers and more reliable, comprehensive support for families affected by autism spectrum disorder.